MLSysU/Mobius/README.md

 2. You can change the settings in the fine_tune.yaml according to your practical needs.
 Here are some descriptions about the functions of all tunable parameters.
 3. Run the train.sh.
 `bash train.sh`
+### 🔬 Fine-tuning LLaMA-2-7B on XSum Dataset

+This example demonstrates how to fine-tune the LLaMA-2-7B model on the XSum dataset using our MMoC-Pipe system with the provided configuration file.

 ## 🤝 Contributing